John Kennedy O'Connor: Television

 In May 2010, O'Connor appeared with Justin Lee Collins on UK Channel Five, advising Collins on his quest to represent a country at the Eurovision Song Contest 2010 in the show Eurovision: A Song For Justin.
 During the 2010 contest in Oslo, Norway, O'Connor appeared on Aljazeera TV, BBC World News & BBC News Channel with James Dagwell on E24 and after a one-on-one interview, won PopMaster on BBC Radio 2's Ken Bruce show, playing against Paddy O'Connell in a Eurovision spoof of the regular feature, a feat he repeated in 2012 against the BBC Moscow Correspondent Steven Rosenberg.
 He was also featured on ITV News and BBC Local Radio live from Oslo.
 In 2011, O'Connor was featured in the documentary The Secret History of Eurovision, shown in More4 in the UK.

 Since 2013, O'Connor has been the lead on-screen host for the educational broadcaster CreativeLive, fronting a variety of multi-day live broadcasts from the platforms San Francisco studios.

-At the end of 2014 it was announced on Twitter and PBS.org that O'Connor was recording a series for PBS on international architecture and was filming the first episode in Kuala Lumpur and San Francisco with César Pelli as the subject.
+At the end of 2014, it was announced on Twitter and PBS.org that O'Connor was recording a series for PBS on international architecture and was filming the first episode in Kuala Lumpur and San Francisco with César Pelli as the subject.
 The six-part series (also featuring Norman Foster and I.M.Pei) aired across the US in the summer of 2015.
 In August 2015, O'Connor was recording a travel series focussing on India, Nepal and Myanmar.

 In February 2020, O'Connor became the host of FacebookLive, broadcast bi-weekly on the social network's blueprint platform.
 In May 2021, O'Connor became the host of the irregular corporate online newscast The Zero Trust Exchange, produced by ZScaler.

-From February 2022, O'Connor became the news anchor for NBC and CBS Northern California channels KIEM-TV and KVIQ-LD, anchoring the Morning, 5 PM, 6 PM and 11 PM news broadcasts, Monday to Friday.
-The broadcasts are being produced by Cox Media through Redwood TV News.
+From February 2022, O'Connor became the news anchor for NBC and CBS Northern California channels KIEM-TV and KVIQ-LD.
+In July 2023, he became the main news anchor for CBS station KIMA-TV in Washington.